Animal physiotherapy is considered an essential addition to the medical and surgical treatment of animals

 The most common routes into the profession are:

-- completing an undergraduate degree in human physiotherapy, followed by a postgraduate training in animal/veterinary physiotherapy
+- completing an undergraduate degree in human physiotherapy, followed by postgraduate training in animal/veterinary physiotherapy

-- completing an undergraduate degree in veterinary nursing, followed by a postgraduate training in animal/veterinary physiotherapy
+- completing an undergraduate degree in veterinary nursing, followed by postgraduate training in animal/veterinary physiotherapy

-- completing an undergraduate degree in veterinary physiotherapy (currently only offered by Harper Adams University).
+- completing an undergraduate degree in veterinary physiotherapy, currently offered by Harper Adams University and Moreton Morrell College, part of Warwickshire College.

 The postgraduate training offered is typically either at MSc or PGDip level.